Skip to Content

 Our Friends Want a Pomeranian

 Yes, they may want a puppy when they say it.
-However, when the time comes, it’s not a good time for many reasons and you’re left with puppies you never wanted in the first place.
+However, when the time comes, it’s not a good time for many reasons, and you’re left with puppies you never wanted in the first place.

-We Want to Get Back the Money We invested in Our Dog
+We Want to Get Back the Money We Invested in Our Dog.

 My Pomeranian Needs This Experience

 This is a fallacy on both counts.
 Hormones govern sex in animals.
 There’s no thought process or emotion attached to it.
 A bitch only “thinks” about having sex when she’s in that season.
-Once it has finished, she forgets all about it.
-Males only think about it when they’re in the presence of a bitch in heat.

 Breeding never settles a dog.
 It makes males worse.
-He gets more aggressive and territorial, can lose his usual house manners and will be almost impossible to control if there’s a bitch in heat nearby.
+He gets more aggressive and territorial, can lose his usual house manners, and will be almost impossible to control if there’s a bitch in heat nearby.
 If they’re virgins, they don’t miss it.
-Settling a dog isn’t sex, it’s training and maturity.
+Settling a dog isn’t sex; it’s training and maturity.

 Nature Intended Dogs to Produce Puppies

-People control the pet’s reproductive lifestyle.
-Nature’s way is totally different from ours.
-Nature didn’t want animals to ever reproduce.
-In the wild, only the strongest, smartest and fittest ever last long enough to reproduce.
-Females can only get pregnant when the environment and their food supply are such that the babies have a good future.
+In the wild, only the strongest, smartest, and fittest last long enough to reproduce.
+Females can only get pregnant when the environment and food supply are such that the babies have a good future.

 People let animals procreate whenever they want to, regardless of the consequences.
 Bitches need not have a litter before they’re spayed.
 Anyone claiming this to be the case is living in a dream world.